 - Establishes and maintains professional working relationships and regular communication with community and other related organizations relevant to client’s needs.

 - Demonstrates the ability to operate Microsoft software applications, internet and email communications.

-Qualifications: A Bachelor’s Degree in social sciences or related field with a minimum of one year related supervised counselling experience (or volunteer experience) working in the addictions field an asset or a Diploma in applied counselling with a minimum of two years supervised counseling experience (or volunteer experience); working in the addictions field an asset.
+Qualifications: A Bachelor’s Degree in social sciences or related field with a minimum of one year related supervised counselling experience (or volunteer experience) or a Diploma in applied counselling with a minimum of two years supervised counseling experience (or volunteer experience); working in the addictions field an asset.
 Demonstrated knowledge and skills related to assessment, individual and group counselling; excellent organizational, interpersonal and oral communication and documentation skills; knowledge of the addictions and mental health fields and demonstrated ability to work within a complex systems of services are required.
 Experience working from a client-centred perspective and training and/or experience in the utilization of Motivational Interviewing techniques is essential.
 Experience in planning, preparing and presenting educational material is an asset.
 Demonstrated ability work within and contributing to a positive team environment is required.
 Effective communication and problem solving skills are required.
 An understanding of, and sensitivity to, working with culturally diverse populations is essential.
-The incumbent will be required to travel, therefore, must have a valid driver’s license and access to a reliable vehicle.
-This position may require the ability to work some evenings and varying hours.
 The ability to communicate in French will be considered an asset.
+A valid driver’s license, access to a reliable vehicle and travel to outlying communities will be required.

 The Competencies for the Community Addictions Worker opportunity are:

 - Ethical Conduct and Professionalism